mdlee/anchoringInTheYears/README.md

 Code and data for the paper:

 Lee, M.D., & Dang, A. (2025).
-Comparing Diversity and Debiasing Approaches to the\\Wisdom of the Crowd in Anchored Estimation.
+Comparing diversity and debiasing approaches to the wisdom of the crowd in anchored estimation.

 # Data